Published: Jul 5, 2024, 06:37 GMT+00:00

 - Year-on-year, production was down 6.7%.

 The latest industrial production numbers followed an unexpected fall in German factory orders in May.
 Factory orders fell by 1.6%, suggesting continued pressure on industrial production and the broader German manufacturing sector.
+For context, German factory orders fell for the fourth time in five months in May.

 German Economy and the ECB Rate Path

 Recent manufacturing sector indicators from Germany signaled a deteriorating demand environment.
 While the numbers raised concerns about the German economy, the service sector, wage growth, and inflation remain focal points for the ECB.
 The manufacturing sector accounts for less than 30% of the German economy.
+Nevertheless, the increasing threat of a German recession is unlikely to go unnoticed.
+Once the ECB is confident inflation is sustainably returning to target, the ECB may cut rates more aggressively to support the ailing German economy.

 EUR/USD Reaction to German Industrial Production